solidpixel/solidpixel.github.io/_posts/2022-04-20-android_vulkan_layers.md

 adb shell settings delete global gpu_debug_layer_app
 ```

+The important parts of this script are the clearing of the settings.
+This is
+sufficient to disable layers in the Android loader.

+I prefer to leave no trace of teh tooling, and remove the layer library too.
-The layer will get removed when you uninstall the application anyway, so you
+The layer will get removed when you uninstall the application, as it's
-can remove the `adb shell run-as $APP rm $LAYER_LIB` step if you want to
+installed in the application directory, so you can remove the
+`adb shell run-as $APP rm $LAYER_LIB` step if you want to make this script
-make this script application agnostic.
-The important part is the settings to
-disable the layers in the Android loader.
+application agnostic.

 Footnotes
 =========

-Android is ... intolerant ... of missing layer drivers.
-If you leave debug
+Android is intolerant of missing layer drivers.
+If you leave debug layers
-layers enabled in the Android settings but delete the layer library you will
+enabled in the Android settings but delete the layer library you will get a
-get a hard-exit when trying to start the application.
-If this happens just run
+hard-exit when trying to start the application.
+If this happens just run the
-the uninstall script (or at least the part which clears the settings) and try
+uninstall script (or at least the part which clears the settings) and try
 again.